There are many methods that can help your device send coordinates. Each has upsides and downsides: cost, power needs, accuracy, etc.

 One common method to find the position of a device is to listen to Wi-Fi networks around it.
 To position itself, the device matches these networks to a Wi-Fi hotspot database through Sigfox.

-Using Wi-Fi positioning allows the customer to benefit from a good accuracy (thanks to the maximum range of Wi-Fi access points: 200 meters) without setting-up an ad hoc infrastructure (such as RTLS solutions), on a global scale.
+Using Wi-Fi Location allows the customer to benefit from a good accuracy (thanks to the maximum range of Wi-Fi access points: 200 meters / 650 feet) without setting-up an ad hoc infrastructure (such as a Real-Time Location System), on a global scale.

 How does it work?